 Night Vision Goggle operations are not just the preserve of military aviators.

-Key Survival Equipment staff have gained in-depth knowledge of both fixed and rotary winged military and civilian NVG operations and have previous NVG maintenance experience, which allows us to diagnose NVG faults and suggest a relevant course of action.
+Key Survival Equipment staff have in-depth knowledge of both fixed and rotary winged NVG operations and have not only maintained NVGs but provided maintenance and user training courses.
+We have the skillset to diagnose and repair NVG faults, or suggest a relevant course of action.

-A stable, professionally fitted NVG and helmet combination can help to reduce the pain of NVG flying, reducing ‘hot spots’ and helmet roll.
+A stable, professionally fitted NVG and helmet combination can help to reduce the ‘pain’ associated with NVG flying, reducing ‘hot spots’ and helmet roll.
 We have years of NVG helmet fitting experience, let us assist you with your NVG operations tonight!